 What Is E85 Ethanol

 To simply put it, E85 is 85 percent less gasoline than you previously had because 85 percent of your fuel is now ethanol and only 15 percent is gasoline.
 With gasoline prices rising higher and higher, with no relief in sight, consumers are becoming more aware of and more interested in alternative fuel sources which could pertinently help save the environment or reduce fuel consumption.
 One of those viable fuel sources is E85 ethanol.
 These days, there is quite a bit of talk about this fuel, and why you should not use it?
 Many motorist are quickly finding that E85 costs close to thirty five percent less than gasoline and is quickly becoming a preferred choice for motorists at the pump stations.
-E85 ethanol is already widely used in Brazil with about 90 percent of Brazil’s vehicles able to use E85 ethanol.
-Although a much lower percentage of vehicles in the United State’s are flexible fuel vehicles (around 6 million have been sold (2012)), E85 ethanol is quickly gainer favor.
+E85 ethanol is already widely used in Brazil with about 90 percent of Brazil’s vehicles are able to use E85 ethanol.
+Although a much lower percentage of vehicles in the United State’s are flexible fuel vehicles (around 6 million have been sold -2012), E85 ethanol is quickly gainer favour.

 Why Buy The E85 Option?

-When 15 percent of unleaded gasoline is combined with 85 percent of ethanol, the result is the low-cost E85 ethanol fuel.
+When 15 percent of unleaded gasoline is combined with 85 percent of ethanol, the result is low-cost E85 ethanol fuel.
 E85 is an alcohol-based fuel that can be produced from employing the use of two methods.
 The first source of production involves the fermenting and distilling of starch-like feedstock.
 In North America the main source used to create ethanol is by using corn, barley, and wheat.
 The next method, which is referred as bio-ethanol, involves extraction from trees and grasses.
 Brazil creates ethanol by using what they have abundance of, sugarcane.

 Although the price of Ethanol E85 may be foremost on consumer’s minds, it also gets the nod from earth activists because it is an environmentally friendly product.
 It burns clean and its key ingredient source is renewable.
 Ethanol E85 also lessens the need for imported crude oil because it is locally produced, and is also known for increasing the octane rating in fuel while decreasing the harmful emissions caused by gasoline but there is a catch which I will explain later.